redhat-sa-brazil/demo-authz/README.md

 **18** - Log-in with user `jdoe` and access the same URL `photoz-html5-client/#/album/2` to see you cannot see the album.

+**19** - Change the `Album Resource Policy` again and add  `Any User` policy and Refresh the jdoes album page.

-**19** - Now go to RH-SSO and create a Policy based on time.
-Create a `positive policy` that will give access of jdoes album for 2 minutes.
+**20** - Now go to RH-SSO and create a Policy based on time.
+Create a `negative time policy` that will deny access of jdoes album for 2 minutes.
-         As the example below in minutes 42 and 43 the access wil be granted.
+         As the example below in minutes 42 and 43 the access wil be denied.

 ![](https://github.com/redhat-sa-brazil/demo-authz/blob/master/pictures/time-based1.png?raw=true)

-**20** - Then create a new permission based on `jdoes album` and add the time policy you just created
+**21** - Then create a new permission based on `jdoes album` and add the time policy you just created

 ![](https://github.com/redhat-sa-brazil/demo-authz/blob/master/pictures/jdoes-album-time-based.png?raw=true)

-**21** - Refresh the page to confirm that you cannot access album resource in the specific minutes you have defined.
+**22** - Refresh the page to confirm that you cannot access album resource in the specific minutes you have defined.

 ![](https://github.com/redhat-sa-brazil/demo-authz/blob/master/pictures/access-denied-admin.png?raw=true)